top of page

 MY POST

-Imperatives in English and Turkish: From Direct Orders to Suggestions to Polite Requests (Part 2)
+Imperative Sentences in Turkish: From Direct Orders to Suggestions to Polite Requests

-English imperative commands are short, sharp verb forms, which are often used in military settings, prohibitions, and urgent messages.
+English imperative commands use short, sharp verb forms, which are often used in military settings, prohibitions, and urgent messages.
 Imperatives are also regularly used in instructions, manuals, and recipes.

 Nike's logo: Just do it.